ArkEcosystemArchive/platform-sdk/docs/examples.md

 // Get a list of all profiles
 env.profiles().all();

-// Create a new profile for the given name env.profiles().findById("uuid");
+// Find the profile for the given ID env.profiles().findById("uuid");

 // Create a new profile for the given name